microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/allscopesensitivitylabels.md

 Namespace: microsoft.graph.allScopeSensitivityLabels

 Specifies that sensitivity labels from any resource app in a [permissionGrantPreApprovalPolicy](../resources/permissiongrantpreapprovalpolicy.md) are pre-approved for consent.
-It can also be used to specify a matching rule in a [permission grant condition set](permissiongrantconditionset.md) in a [permission grant policy](permissiongrantpolicy.md) to include or exclude a permission grant event.
+It can also be used to specify condition sets that are included or excluded in a [permission grant policy](permissiongrantpolicy.md).
 If the client application requests access to more resource scopes after the policy is created, the policy will still apply.

 Inherits from [scopeSensitivityLabels](../resources/scopesensitivitylabels.md).